USS Cole (DDG-67): Redeployment

 On 29 November 2003 Cole deployed for her first overseas deployment after the bombing.
 December began with Cole in company with fellow destroyers Gonzalez and Thorn, transiting the Atlantic Ocean for the deployment of Cruiser-Destroyer Group 12, the Enterprise strike group.
 On 1 December, all three ships conducted an underway replenishment with the supply vessel Arctic, the Surface Strike Group's last fuel stop until reaching Europe.
 She subsequently returned to her home port of Norfolk on 27 May 2004, without incident.

 In 2005 Cole participated in Exercise BALTOPS 05 in the Baltic Sea.
 Cole returned to the U.S. in early July and attended Fourth of July celebrations in Philadelphia.

 Cole deployed to the Middle East on 8 June 2006, for the first time since the bombing.
-While passing the port city of Aden, the ship's company crewed the rails to honor the crewmembers killed in the bombing.
+While passing the port city of Aden, the ship's company manned the rail to honor the crewmembers killed in the bombing.
 She returned to her home port of Norfolk on 6 December 2006, again without incident.

 On 21 August 2006, the Associated Press reported that Cole's commanding officer at the time of the bombing, Commander Kirk Lippold, had been denied promotion to the rank of captain.

 On 28 February 2008, Cole was sent to take station off Lebanon's coast, the first of an anticipated three-ship flotilla.

 On 3 February 2017, a U.S. defense official told Fox News, "The Navy sent USS Cole to the Gulf of Aden following an attack earlier this week [30 January] on a Saudi warship off Yemen by Iranian-backed Houthi rebels".
 Both Iran and the Houthis have denied they are collaborating with each other.

 In May 2022, Cole was homeported out of Naval Station Norfolk and a part of Destroyer Squadron 28, along with Carrier Strike Group 8 led by the USS Harry S. Truman.

+Cole's latest deployment began in May 2024.
+In response to escalating tensions in the Middle East following the October 7, 2023, Hamas attack on Israel, Cole, along with USS Laboon and several strike force vessels have been cruising areas from the Persian Gulf to the Mediterranean Sea.

+On 1 October 2024, Cole was involved in the interception of missiles employing SM-3 and SM-6 missiles during the October 2024 Iranian strikes against Israel.